Anatoliy057/MSUnit/README.md

 Runs every time before tests

-Accepts test name and the return value is passed to the test as the second argument
+Accepts test name and the return value is passed to the test as the third argument

 ### **_after_all()**